Durham Agricultural Fair Association General Rules for Livestock Exhibitors

 - Horse, Ox and Pony Pulling Exhibitors: Parking passes will be mailed to entrants from the prior 2 years.
 On the day of your respective pull, the following will be allowed free admittance.
 Oxen - one driver & one chain man, Horse and Pony - one driver and 2 evener tenders will be admitted.

 One day and 4-day admission passes may be purchased prior to the Fair on entry blank or during the Fair at the Fair office.
-All parking stickers must be securely attached to the windshield of the vehicle.
-Unattached or taped on stickers will not be honored.
+All parking stickers must be clearly exhibited.

 Junior Show Rules